maxthraxx/WFGY/ProblemMap/README.md

 ---

-**❓ BigBig Question — If AI bugs are not random but mathematically inevitable, can we finally define and prevent them?**
+> **❓ BigBig Question — If AI bugs are not random but mathematically inevitable, can we finally define and prevent them?**
+> *(this repo is one experiment toward that direction)*

 ---